Lori Mai

 Lori Ann Duque Mai (November 16, 1977 – September 16, 2009) was a German–American folk rock singer and musician.

 Early life

 Mai was born in Dallas, Texas to American parents.
-She grew up in Cooper City, Florida, a suburb of Fort Lauderdale with her mother, Carolyn Cooper Stoner, her sister, Lisa Duque Zilinski and stepfather, Marvin E Stoner, Jr. a Broward County Sheriff Deputy Chief, In 1990, she moved to Mission, Texas to live with her father Joe Duque for a couple of years, moved back to Florida and then in 1999 moved to Berlin.
+She grew up in Cooper City, Florida, a suburb of Fort Lauderdale with her mother, Carolyn Cooper Stoner, her sister, Lisa Zilinski Mounteer and stepfather, Marvin E Stoner, Jr. a Broward County Sheriff Deputy Chief.
+In 1990, she moved to Mission, Texas to live with her father Joe Duque for a couple of years, moved back to Florida and then in 1999 moved to Berlin.

 Music career

 In February 2008, Mai was a candidate of the casting television show, Deutschland sucht den Superstar.
 She performed from a motorized wheelchair because she was diagnosed with amyotrophic lateral sclerosis (ALS).
 Later, she acquired a record deal with Music 2 Gold and produced her first and only album, Be What I Am, released on May 9, 2008.